Menu

 📍 hai phong

-Cát Bà Cannon Fort is a French and Japanese military installation from the 1940s on the hilltop above Cát Bà town - preserved cannons, bunkers, and tunnels with 360-degree views over Ha Long Bay, Lan Hà Bay, and Cát Bà Island's forested karst interior.
+Cát Bà Cannon Fort is a French and Japanese military installation from the 1940s on the hilltop above Cát Bà town - currently closed long-term to visitors.
+The nearby Radio Tower viewpoint offers comparable panoramic views over Lan Hà Bay and Cát Bà town as an alternative.

 Cát Bà National Park